 Has your child suffered a birth injury in the Atlanta area?
 If so, our attorneys may be able to help you file a claim seeking compensation for damages including medical expenses, loss of future earning capacity, and pain and suffering.
 To find out if you are eligible, please fill out a free, no-risk case review form today.

 How Can an Atlanta Attorney Help?

-Apart from the physical and emotional hardships, birth injuries can also place a significant financial strain on a family.
-Specialized schooling, physical therapy and lifelong medical bills are costly, and most families are unable to support their injured children without outside help.
+Apart from the physical and emotional hardships, birth injuries can place a significant financial strain on a family.
+Specialized schooling, physical therapy, and lifelong medical bills are costly, and most families are unable to support their injured children without outside help.